Basic Food, Employment and Training Program (BFET)

 Services vary depending on the college you attend.
 You may receive:

-- Personal assessment and career planning.
+- Personal career assessment and planning

 To get started, contact a BFET coordinator at your local community or technical college.